John Williams (guitarist)

-John Christopher Williams (born 24 April 1941) is British guitarist, particularly of ensemble playing as well as interpretation and promotion of the modern classical guitar repertoire.
+John Christopher Williams (born 24 April 1941) is an Australian and English guitarist known for his solo and ensemble playing as well as his interpretation and promotion of the modern classical guitar repertoire.
 In 1973, he shared a Grammy Award in the Best Chamber Music Performance category with fellow guitarist Julian Bream for Together (released in the US as Julian and John (Works by Lawes, Carulli, Albéniz, Granados)).
-Guitar historian Graham Wade has said that "John is perhaps the most technically accomplished guitarist the world has seen."
+Guitar historian Graham Wade called John Williams "perhaps the most technically accomplished guitarist the world has seen."

 Early life

-John Williams is an only child who was born on 24 April 1941 in Melbourne to an English father, Len Williams, who bought John, at age four, his first guitar with a modified neck.
-Len would later found the Spanish Guitar Centre in London, England.
+John Williams is an only child who was born on 24 April 1941 in Melbourne, Australia, to an English father, Len Williams, who bought John, at the age of four, his first guitar with a modified neck.
+Len later founded the Spanish Guitar Centre in London, England.
 John's mother Melaan (née Ah Ket) was the daughter of William Ah Ket, the first Australian barrister of Chinese heritage.
 In 1952, the family moved to England, where John attended Friern Barnet Grammar School, London.

 Williams was initially taught guitar by his father, who was a musically disciplined and accomplished classical guitarist.
 From the age of 11, Williams attended summer courses with Andrés Segovia at the Accademia Musicale Chigiana in Siena, Italy.
 He attended the Royal College of Music in London, from 1956 to 1959, studying piano because the college did not have a guitar section.
 In 1958, when he was 17 years old, he made his musical debut performing publicly at London's Wigmore Hall.
-Upon graduating from his college, he was invited to create and then to run their guitar department for its first two years of life.
+Upon graduating from his college, he was invited to create and then to run their guitar department for its first two years.
 Williams maintains links with the college (and also with the Royal Northern College of Music in Manchester).

 Classical guitarist

 Since his first professional performance at the Wigmore Hall in London on 6 November 1958, Williams has performed throughout the world and has made regular appearances on radio and TV.
-He has extended the repertoire by commissioning guitar concertos from composers such as Peter Sculthorpe, Stephen Dodgson, André Previn, Patrick Gowers, Richard Harvey, and Steve Gray.
+He has extended the repertoire by commissioning guitar concertos from composers such as Peter Sculthorpe, Stephen Dodgson, André Previn, Patrick Gowers, Richard Harvey and Steve Gray.
 Williams has recorded albums of duets with fellow guitarists Julian Bream and Paco Peña.

 Williams is a visiting professor and honorary member of the Royal Academy of Music in London.

 Williams mostly uses Greg Smallman guitars, after using Spanish Fleta during the 1970s.